The VI Peel

 Deep peels are produced with Phenol, the strongest of the chemical solutions.
 Phenol peels are used to treat coarse facial wrinkles, areas of severely sun-damaged skin or pre-cancerous growths.
 A full-face pure Phenol peel requires general anesthesia, cardiac monitoring and creates significant skin peeling.

-When Perfect Derma Peel is performed in a series, the skin becomes brighter, more even-toned, smoother, and tighter.
-Additionally, peels can allow your current skin care products to be better absorbed thereby producing optimal results.
+When VI Peel is performed in a series, the skin becomes brighter, more even-toned, smoother and tighter.
+Additionally, peels can allow your current skin care products to be better absorbed thereby boosting results.